Sakrac/Step6502/README.md

 Since the 6502 CPU context is just 8 bytes it is simple to store a complete machine delta for each instruction, which allows for an effective per instruction undo buffer.
 The undo buffer is used to step and run backwards in time, which fits nearly 2 million instructions or about two full seconds of 1 MHz running.

+#VICE Remote monitor

+Remote monitor support is added for VICE!
+Start x64.exe normally but add -remotemonitor as a command line option, and start Step6502.
+While VICE is running hit the commodore logo in Step6502 to connect and when you hit a breakpoint or alt+m in VICE 6502 will take a snapshot of the machine state.

+Right now there is no support for actually debugging the VICE machine state, the debugger will work with a cloned machine but I might add that if it seems useful to anyone.

+###Command line

+    x64 -remotemonitor

 ##Background

 This debugger is simply a fun project, Tinkering with 6502 assembler I've got too comfortable with modern GUI debuggers such as Microsoft Visual Studio and SN Systems debuggers.